syed-amjad65/HangarFlow/README.md

 HangarFlow – Aircraft Maintenance Alert System

 **HangarFlow** is a lightweight, automation-driven workflow built in [n8n](https://n8n.io) that monitors aircraft flight hours and sends real-time maintenance alerts via Gmail.

+syed.emirates686@gmail.com
+18 Oct 2025, 12:07 Aircraft B787-XYZ has crossed 500 flight hours.
+Please schedule inspection.

 Designed for airline engineering teams, it showcases how low-code tools can streamline aviation operations.

 ## 🔧 What It Does